Connected Contactless: essentials for Curbside Pickup

 Creating a customer-focused Curbside Pickup program that supports seamless operations doesn’t have to be overwhelming.
 Here are some essentials for starting and building a Curbside Pickup program.

-The way we interact with one another and with business is forever changed in the wake of the pandemic, with the adoption of curbside pickup by shoppers and businesses virtually overnight.
+The way we interact with one another and with business is forever changed in the wake of the pandemic.
+Curbside pickup was adopted by shoppers and businesses virtually overnight.
 This service is popular with shoppers because it can provide a relative sense of safety and convenience.
 Shoppers don’t have to interact with others in stores, wait in lines to check out, or search aisles for the items they need.

-Now, in many states, nonessential businesses are allowed to open provided they have a solid plan in place for contactless or limited contact pickup options, but that can be difficult.
-Even if businesses had a solid BOPIS (buy online pickup in-store) system in place, having to adapt that system to contactless curbside can feel overwhelming.
+Now, in many states, nonessential businesses are allowed to open provided they have a solid plan in place for contactless or limited contact pickup options.
+Even if businesses had a solid curbside offering in place, having to adapt that system to contactless curbside can feel overwhelming.
 It doesn’t have to be.
 There are some basic things that will make your program successful and alleviate some of the struggles associated with adopting a new system.

 Curbside by the numbers